gevuong/Developer-Projects/Backend_Projects/residents_addresses/README.md

 person = Person.new(name: 'Walter White', house_id: house.id)
 house.save!
 person.save!
+use #create! to create a new record and immediately save it to the db:
+House.create!(address: '123 Fake St')
 ```
 - Associations tell ActiveRecord that there is a connection between two models (or tables). **The belongs_to and has_many methods exist in a module named ActiveRecord::Associations::ClassMethods.
 ActiveRecord::Base extends this module, so the association methods are available as class methods.** These class methods define instance methods: in this case, House#people and Person#house.
 Class methods like this are called **macros**.

-- we can use #create! to create a new record and immediately save it to the db:
-House.create!(address: '123 Fake St')
 ```
-House.all
-House.save!
-House.all[0].residents # returns a list of people that live in that house Person.all[0].house # returns the house that the person lives in
+House.all[0].residents # returns a list of people that live in that house Person.all[0].house # returns the house that the person lives in. rails dbconsole: If you want to access a SQL console, you may conveniently run
 ```
-- rails dbconsole: If you want to access a SQL console, you may conveniently run

 * Services (job queues, cache servers, search engines, etc.)
 ```